Star Trek Voyager (VOY) Season 1

 eventually they find out that their own interference has caused or

 will cause the global disaster in the first place.
+They stop the attempt of the

-Perhaps it was not a very good idea to come up with another predestination story just after "Parallax".
+Perhaps it was not a very good idea to come up with another time travel and another predestination story just after "Parallax".
 Anyway, this time the writer did a better job and didn't just grab a few phenomena and put them together to a plot.
 "Time and Again" presents an intense and intelligent story, one that requires and deserves thinking while viewing it.
 It is a story where Janeway and Paris are alone with the Prime Directive and temporal paradoxes; secondary plots set on the ship would only have distracted.

 Remarkable facts: The Delaney sisters are mentioned for the first time; they work in stellar cartography. -- In 2268, an experiment with polaric energy almost devastated a Romulan colony, and the technology was outlawed.